workasm/html_src/content/project/xsurface/index.md

 +++

 This project presents a set of curves rendered on the surface of a Dupin Cyclide.
 It was done together with my colleges from the [Max-Planck Institute for Informatics](https://www.mpi-inf.mpg.de/departments/algorithms-complexity).
 My part was essentially the rendering of plane algebraic curces (based on my Masters's thesis) and OpenGL rendering of the surfaces.
-The rendered Dupin Cyclides looked so cool that they were printed in the MPII calendar and also became the logo of the Algorithm and Complexity group.
+The rendered Dupin Cyclides looked so much cool that they were printed in the MPII calendar and also became a permanent logo of the "Algorithms and Complexity" research group.
 See also the [publication list](#publication-list) below.

 {{< gallery album="images" >}}